-Hankins, his Board, David official executive director notice of for Louisiana Bapmy intentists, shares with tion to messengers retire," said intention to retire Hankins.
-June 30, 2019.
+David Hankins, executive director for Louisiana Baptists, shares with messengers his intention to retire June 30, 2019.
 His retirement will be effective June 30, 2019.

-'The theme of this year's annual meeting is "Mark-ing the Next Generation," Hankins told the Board.
-"I have great confidence in the future generation of leaders God will choose to lead

-Louisiana Baptists.'
-According to Convention by-laws, Hankins' announcement will initiate a process in which the

-See HANKINS, page 4
+'The theme of this year's annual meeting is "Marking the Next Generation," Hankins told the Board.
+"I have great confidence in the future generation of leaders God will choose to lead Louisiana Baptists.'
+According to Convention by-laws, Hankins' announcement will initiate a process in which the See HANKINS, page 4 Bilingual Pastors Conference celebrates unity By Staff Louisiana Baptist Message RUSTON - Louisiana Baptists came together for worship in English and Spanish as a means to celebrate their unity in Christ during the opening session of the Pastors Conference, Nov.
+11-12, at Cook Baptist Church in Ruston.
+In step with the conference theme "Whole:

-See BILINGUAL, page 8

-2 Louisiana News Jenkins from page one

-congregations for reaching the lost.